-- Mental stress: This time of year has a lot of moving parts, which can drain us quickly.
-Long before December, we begin to think about holiday travel, coordinating schedules, planning dinners and parties, and gift shopping.
-We spend many weeks making and executing plans, sometimes exhausting our mental resources long before January.
+- Mental stress: This time of year has a lot of planning and preparation and that can drain our mental capacity quickly.
+Long before the holiday season we begin thinking about travel, schedules, planning meals, planning parties and shopping in crowds.
+We spend many weeks making and executing plans, sometimes exhausting our mental resources long before we’re done.

-- Emotional stress: We spend a lot of time with family members and friends we may not have healthy relationships with.
+- Emotional stress: Sometimes during the holidays we spend a lot of time with family members and friends we may not have the healthiest relationships with.
 Losses experienced during the year can feel heavier during the holidays.
 We want to feel gratitude for the good in our lives but sometimes become powerfully aware of what’s missing.

-- Physical stress: The busy nature of the season often results in a decrease in physical care.
-We’re less likely to rest well and to get adequate exercise and nutrition.
+- Physical stress: The busy nature of the season often results in a decrease in self care.
+We’re less likely to rest well and to get adequate exercise and good nutrition.
 Running on comfort foods, sugar, alcohol, and reduced sleep, our bodies become tired and depleted easily.

 Visualize a square, and imagine your breath moving like a dot along its edges.
 Starting at the top right corner, breathe in for four counts as the dot travels across the top of the square.
 Hold for four counts as the dot travels down the right side.
 Breathe out as it moves along the bottom edge of the square and hold for four counts as the dot travels back up the left side.

-- Journal: It can be helpful to verbally process your feelings during the holiday season, even if only with yourself.
+- Journal: It can be helpful to verbally process your feelings during the holiday season.
 Pay attention to your emotions and make note of them.
 This practice can involve writing full pages.
 It can also be as simple as creating a bullet-point list of things that have happened and a brief description of how you felt about them.

 - Move: You don’t have to carve out time to go to the gym every day in order to receive the benefits of movement.
 Bundle up and go for a brisk walk.
-Dance with your children to Christmas music.
+Dance in your living room or kitchen while cooking.
 Jump rope in the garage.
-There are endless ways to be physically active; get creative and make time to get your blood moving.
+There are endless ways to be physically active.
+Get creative and make time to get your blood moving.